 Wild Szechuan Peppercorn Jerky

-- 5 small thai chilis, or 2 teaspoons crushed red pepper flakes, or more to taste
+- 5 small thai chilis or 2 teaspoons crushed red pepper flakes, or more to taste

-- 2 tablespoons whole black peppecorns
+- 2 tablespoon whole black peppecorns

-- 1/4 teaspoon pink salt/sodium nitrite (optional)
+- ¼ teaspoon pink salt/sodium nitrite optional

-- 3 teaspoons kosher salt
+- 1.5 tablespoon kosher salt

-2. Slice the meat against the grain into 1/4 inch slices, then pound with a meat mallet.
+- Slice the meat against the grain into ¼ inch slices, then pound with a meat mallet.

-- Allow the meat to dry for 2-3 hours, or until firm, but still a little pliable.
+- Allow the meat to dry for 2-4 hours, or until firm, but still a little pliable.
 Taste some of the jerky to check the texture and see if you like it, and dry some more if you want.
 If you dry your jerky in an oven it may dry much faster, since the temperature can run hotter than a dehydrator.

-5. When you're satisfied with your jerky, remove from the dehydrator or oven and refrigerate.
+- When you're satisfied with your jerky, remove from the dehydrator or oven and refrigerate.
 The jerky will last for weeks if not longer (especially if you include the pink salt) under refrigeration, but if it lasts that long, you have a problem.